aetheryx/thesis/doc/perf_prov.typ

 )]

 From these results, we observe that pooled performance significantly impacts the consistency of resource availability.
 For both performance provisioning models, the median execution time is nearly equal around 108.1 seconds.
 For Persistent Disks, we observe a min-max range of 5.22 seconds and a standard deviation of 1.09 seconds.
 Hyperdisks proved to perform much more consistently, with a min-max range of only 0.07 seconds and a standard deviation of 0.02 seconds.

+Aside from the difference in accuracy, the nearly equal median execution times are a further indication of the fundamental similarities between Hyperdisks and Persistent Disks.
+Accuracy aside, the fact that the median execution time is nearly equal in these scenarios indicates that the underlying hardware between the disk types performs similarly in isolation.

 == Interpreting results for Uber's CDE
 Up until now, the previous sections of this chapter have presented experiment results with general observations.
 In this section, we will relate the experiment results to Uber's CDE, in order to understand what the real-world impact for the raw disk performance of Uber's CDE's may be.